dhmit/gender_novels/gender_novels/tutorials/git.md

 and only look at the Github Desktop GUI (It's generally easier to make mistakes with a command line because the GUI will usually ask you multiple times if you are sure that you want to delete your work.)
-(It covers just the specific workflow that we will use in the DH Lab.)

 #### General Outline: Local, Remote, and Upstream